mattray/spiceweasel/README.md

 # Rivermeadow Changes from the official 2.5.1 version: #

-* The Delete of ec2 instances can use the node name and not just the instance-id
+* The Delete of ec2 instances can use the node name and not just the instance-id.
+Assumes that chef node names will not start with `i-` unless the chef node name is an instance-id.
+This change does not impact `--bulkdelete` option

 # Requirements #

 Spiceweasel currently depends on `knife` to run commands for it, and requires the `chef` gem for validating cookbook metadata.
 [Berkshelf](https://berkshelf.com) is a dependency for the Cookbook `Berksfile` support.
 Infrastructure files must end in `.rb`, `.json` or `.yml` to be processed.